SarahNicholas-MotionVisionLab/FlyFly/README.txt

 ------------------------------------------------------------------------------------------

 Sarah's changes made 01/09/25
-* Changes made to
-* Removed cancel button and all associated code as this inclusion of the cancel button lead to the 50th frame being dropped each time a new stimulus was run
+* Removed cancel button and associated code from script, as this was causing frame 50 to drop when presenting stimuli.
-* Incorporated changes made by Matt to include missing line
+* This version also includes the added line suggested by Matt to ensure the background runs when required.

 4.4
 * Added 3 new stimuli: 'Squarewave Grating', 'Sine Grating Background' and 'Sine Wave Background'